 In contrast to the Hydrangea, our redbud (Cercis canadensis) is still snuggled in dormancy.
 There are not even signs of bud formation along its textured bark.
 Last fall, the redbud had the heaviest seed set we’ve ever seen, but now only one seedpod remains attached.
 The pods hold several flat seeds that are generally considered viable for growing seedlings.
 It will be interesting this spring, with the heavy seed set, if any of the seeds self-sow in the garden.

 On the subject of seeds, I took a closer look at the seed head of our H. ‘Matrona’.
 Each of the dried flowers on the corymb (flat inforescence) appears to be comprised of five small seed capsules.
 I’ve never had ‘Matrona’ seedlings emerge in the garden, so I wasn’t surprised to find that these perennials are sterile.

 My curiosity did motivate me, however, to crush a few of the dried flowers to see what was inside the capsules.
 It sure looked like seed to me.
 So when a perennial is considered sterile, does that mean it produces seed, but that seed is not viable?

-That will be a question to answer in a future installment of 52 Weeks in the Garden.
+That will be a question to answer in the future.
 Until then, it’s time to get ready for what NOAA is forecasting as a major snow/ice event headed our way in the next 48 hours.
 Whether I’m writing about ice damage or snow drifts next week remains to be seen.